lspope/lspope.github.io/_posts/2020-11-29-setting_the_stage_for_eda.markdown

 ## Step 2 -  Data Cleaning
 No matter the source of your data set, you should not make any assumptions about the data being clean and ready to analyze.
 Organize your code to have a separate data cleaning module.
 For example, I create a separate Jupyter notebook with all of my  data cleaning code.
 Load in your data set and pop the hood for the following inspections:
-Duplicate Check - check for both duplicate rows and duplicate id Null Value Detection and Handling
+* Duplicate Check - check for duplicate rows (and, if they exist, duplicate ids)
+* Null Value Detection and Handling
-Zero Value Detection and Handling
+* Zero Value Detection and Handling

 ## Step 3 - Data Preprocessing